mne-tools/mne-python/doc/_includes/bem_model.rst

   it with the MPRAGE data, and run the segmentation and meshing program.
   This step is accomplished by running the script :ref:`gen_mne_flash_bem`.

-- Inspecting the meshes with tkmedit, see :ref:`BABHJBED`.
+- Inspecting the meshes with tkmedit, see :ref:`inspecting-meshes`.

 .. note:: Different methods can be employed for the creation of the
           individual surfaces.
 For example, it may turn out that the